pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/firstday.md

 and modifying an existing implementation.
 Making use of unauthorized sources diminishses the educational value of an assignment.
-* Although teamwork and collaboration are important real-world skills, it is important to first gain the core competencies that enable individuals to server as effective team members.
+* Although teamwork and collaboration are important real-world skills, it is important to first gain the core competencies that enable individuals to serve as effective team members.
 This course is designed to to teach and assess these core competencies.
 Unauthorized collaboration diminishes the educational experience and the reliability of assessments.